Bridgeland Stability on Threefolds -- Some Wall Crossings: Introduction

 \section{Introduction}

-The introduction of stability condition on triangulated categories by Bridgeland in \cite{Bri07} has revolutionized the study of moduli spaces of sheaves on smooth projective surfaces.
+The introduction of stability condition on triangulated categories by Bridgeland in \cite{Bri07} has revolutionized the study of moduli spaces of sheaves on surfaces.
 We introduce techniques that worked on surfaces into the realm of threefolds.
-As an application we deal with moduli spaces of sheaves on $\P^3$.
-It turns out that for certain Chern characters there is a chamber in the stability manifold $\Stab(\P^3)$ where the corresponding moduli space is smooth, projective and irreducible.
-The following theorem applies in particular to complete intersections of the same degree or twisted cubics.
+As an application, we deal with moduli spaces of sheaves in $\P^3$.
+It turns out that for certain classes $v \in K_0(\P^3)$, there is a chamber in the stability manifold $\Stab(\P^3)$, where the corresponding moduli space of stable objects with class $v$ is smooth, projective, and irreducible.
+The following theorem applies in particular to complete intersections of the same degree, twisted cubics, or the tangent bundle.